Unusual Engagement Rings: Snake Rings

 The snake ring peaked in popularity when Queen Victoria opted for a gold snake design set with rubies, diamonds, and an emerald for her engagement ring; a particularly unusual style.
 As time wore on, snake jewellery and other Ancient Egypt inspired pieces (such as insect jewellery) came into fashion due to influences on Britain from the excavation of Tutankhamun’s tomb.

 Snakes were also a popular motif in Art Nouveau jewellery – aligning with the movement’s flowing, fluid lines.
-The pattern and colour of snakeskin lent itself to the vibrancy of the Art Nouveau design.
+The pattern and colour of snakeskin lent themselves to the vibrancy of the Art Nouveau design.

 The snake ring may also have been popular in the Victorian and Edwardian times because of the shift in post-industrial revolution manufacturing processes.
 The industrial revolution saw jewellery made by machines, as opposed to painstakingly hand-crafted.
 This meant jewellery became cheaper, making it more accessible to the wider population.